kawaharas/CLCL/README.md

 &nbsp; \*  These libraries are needed to build with multi-threaded (/MT) option.

-&nbsp; Optional:
+&nbsp; Optional (experimental: for the external camera function):

 &nbsp; &nbsp; Following libraries are not used in the pre-built library.
 &nbsp; &nbsp; Please rebuild your own library if you want to enable the external camera function.
+&nbsp; &nbsp; To toggle enable/disable the external camera, press "c" key.

 - ZED SDK 2.7 *
 - CUDA Toolkit 10 *